 What is Motor Vehicle Accident Law?

 Motor vehicle accident law refers to an area of law that is a hybrid of traffic law and personal injury law.
-The law involves the determination of fault in a traffic collision and is determined almost exclusively on laws of the state where the accident occurred.
+The law involves the determination of fault in a traffic collision and is determined almost exclusively on the laws of the state where the accident occurred.

 After an accident, a police officer will take pictures, interview witnesses, and analyze an accident scene to help piece together what happened.
 The people involved in the accident will then file claims with their auto insurance companies, who will review the police report and make an initial determination of fault.
 Depending on your state's auto insurance laws and who is at fault, the auto insurance company may reimburse some of the cost of repairing or replacing the vehicle.